Fender Play vs Ultimate Guitar is the long-awaited standoff of the two newest entries to the online guitar lessons world.

 Modern platforms are adhering much to the ‘lazy guitarists’ persona who needs to have it all laid out or will choose the next better-looking platforms.
 While this leads to more concise content, it could lead players away from a very good teacher who might need to improve their editing skills or cameras.

-Even though Fender Play is more worth the money if you reach a point where you can choose yourself what your next lesson should be, consider subscribing to Ultimately Guitar Courses for a few one-off quality lessons on specific techniques or cause you like one of the teachers.
+Even though Fender Play is more worth the money if you reach a point where you can choose yourself what your next lesson should be, consider subscribing to Ultimately Guitar Courses for a few one-off quality lessons on specific techniques or because you like one of the teachers.
 It’s not yet at the level of Fender Play, but there’s some gold to be found, and with the discounted yearly plan, both platforms will cost together as much as some others are stand-alone.

 For intermediate players, consider blending Fender Play with the Ultimate Guitar Pro subscription to compensate for Fender Play’s song library’s lack of genres.